alfclark/LaunchX/README.md

 # LaunchX
 ## LaunchX Exercises

-This is a repository with the solutions for the LaunchX Katas:)
+This is a repository with the solutions for the LaunchX Katas  :)